ThanhDatVu111/CLOUD_INTERNSHIP/README.md

 Developing onboarding documentation to facilitate knowledge transfer

+## Important Note
+This repository reflects my personal contributions up to August 2024.
+As other interns continued working on the project after my offboarding process, this codebase may not represent the final state of the project and may not be fully functional as a standalone system.

 ***Running the Project***
 While this repository contains Makefiles and Dockerfiles, please note that running the entire system may not be possible due to: